Where to swim in Eastern Canada

 Only a lone wanderer came towards us on the bank as we went down through the sand to the water, which ran out in calm waves on the bank.
 The morning calm and the sun, which made the sea sparkle, did the rest to ensure that this beach stayed in our memories.
 There is more going on during the day.
 We had seen that the night before when we arrived at the Keltic Lodge.
 There were a few jet skis and a motor boat in the bay, and children were playing in the shallow water at the edge.

 There are certainly more beautiful beaches in Eastern Canada.
 We know these from our own experience, and we remember them as particularly beautiful.
 Maybe they will make your vacation in these regions a very special experience?
 Or have you discovered other beautiful beaches in the Atlantic provinces?
-Then share us more nice ones in the comments to this post Beaches in Eastern Canada with.
+Then share us more nice ones in the comments to this post beaches in Eastern Canada with.

+Arrival by plane, bus or train*.
 Air Canada and Icelandair fly from Germany to various airports in eastern Canada.

 Do you already know: